Sanjeev Abhyankar

 Pandit Sanjeev Abhyankar (born 5 October 1969) is a Hindustani classical music vocalist of the Mewati Gharana.
 Trained under Pandit Jasraj, he was a child prodigy and started his singing career at age 11.
 Since then has recorded over 60 solo albums and performed in over 200 cities across the world.

 He won the National Film Award for Best Male Playback Singer in 1999 for his song, Suno Re Bhaila, in the Hindi film, Godmother and also the Kumar Gandharva National Award 2008 from the Govt. of Madhya Pradesh for sustained excellence in the field of Classical Arts.

 Early life and musical training

-Abhyankar was born in Pune, India to Shobha Abhyankar, a musicologist and teacher of the Mewati Gharana.
+Abhyankar was born in Pune, Maharashtra, India to Shobha Abhyankar, a musicologist and teacher of the Mewati Gharana.

 He started learning Hindustani classical music at the age of eight, groomed by his mother, followed by his guru Pandit Gangadharbua Pimpalkhare of the Gwalior Gharana and later from Pandit Jasraj (Mewati Gharana).